Sandy Spring Museum: History

 An insurance salesman and auctioneer named Delmas Wood started the Sandy Spring Museum in 1981 because he thought Sandy Spring's history was gradually being lost as older residents died.
 Wood wanted a place to preserve antique furniture, farm equipment, photographs, paintings, and documents of the Sandy Spring area.
 Florence Virginia Barrett Lehman also helped found the museum.

 The museum was originally located in the basement of a Sandy Spring National Bank branch in Olney.
 In October 1986, it moved to Tall Timbers, a brick four-story Colonial house that had been the home of Gladys Brooke Tumbleson, who had died earlier that year.
 Tumbleson descended from the Brooke family, for which nearby Brookeville was named.
 Tumbleson sold the building to the museum for less than market value.

 Mary Jane Forman Rice founded the Sandy Spring Museum Garden Club, a group of volunteers who tend to the museum's courtyard garden, in 1992.

 Helen Bentley, the widow of baseball star Jack Bentley, donated 7.5 acres of land on Bentley Road in Sandy Spring to the museum in 1994.
 The Bentleys' ancestors had lived in Sandy Spring since the late 18th century.
 Almost the entire cost of the new location was contributed by local donors.
 The building was designed by local architects Miche Booz and Thomas Bucci.
 They based the design local 18th century barns and houses in order to make sure it would blend in with the area.
 The arched walkway was originally planned from the road to the entrance, but it was shortened to save costs.
 The architects gave a distinctive feel to each room of the building, and Booz called the central courtyard the "best room in the museum".

 The museum's new building on Bentley Road opened in 1997, providing more room for the museum's exhibits.

 Maryland Historical Trust awarded the Educational Excellence Award to Sandy Spring Museum for its interactive exhibit and web site in 2001.

-In 2007, a 3,500 sqft addition opened, providing a research library and a collections storage facility for the museum.
+In 2007, a 3,500 sqft addition opened, providing a research library and a collection storage facility for the museum.

+In July 2022, the Montgomery County Commission on Women created and buried a time capsule at the Sandy Spring Museum to be opened in July 2072.
+The capsule contained photos, maps, and written works.